 Role: Responsible for leading research and development efforts, identifying and implementing new technologies, and overseeing the technical team

-Charles Dombek, [What position in company will Charlie hold?]
+Charles Dombek, CFO

 Charles Dombek, CPA MBA, is an integral part of our strategic planning, bringing to the table a wealth of expertise in finance and growth strategies.
 His role transcends traditional advisory capacities, as he actively engages in shaping our financial framework to ensure it's robust, flexible, and capable of supporting our ambitious growth objectives.
 Charles's deep understanding of market dynamics and strategic financial planning allows us to identify and pursue growth opportunities with precision and confidence.